zircleUI/zircleUI/.github/ISSUE_TEMPLATE.md

 ---

 * What issues can I inform?
 This section is for informing a bug.
-If you want to propose features, ideas, etc., please open a discussion st https://github.com/zircleUI/zircleUI/discussions
+If you want to propose features, ideas, etc., please open a discussion at https://github.com/zircleUI/zircleUI/discussions

 You can also open an issue if the documentation is not clear enough.